iMikie/Database-CheatSheet/README.md

 ### SQL Data Types
 Before we can define our tables, we need to know what type of data the records can contain.

+Each variable can also be declared as NOT NULL, meaning you can't save the record unless it has a value for the variable.
+See name in the CREATE TABLE statement below.

 Data type|	Description
 ---------|-------
 CHARACTER(n)|	Character string.
 Fixed-length n